tinygrad/tinygrad/docs/quickstart.md

 ## Evaluation

 Now that we have trained our neural network we can evaluate it on the test set.
-We will be using the same batch size of 64 and will be evaluating for 1000 of those batches.
+We will be using the same batch size of 64 and will be evaluating 1000 of those batches.

 ```python
 # set training flag to false